Survivor Quits Pope's Panel On Sex Abuse, Citing 'Shameful' Resistance

 She says it was "soul-destroying" to face the Vatican's resistance on the issue.

-In a statement on her website, Collins says she was impressed by Francis' "genuine" desire to seek help in confronting clerical sex abuse."
-She says she believes the pope was "sincere" in establishing the panel, and notes that he approved every recommendation they made.
+In a statement on her website, Collins says she was impressed by Francis' genuine desire to seek help in confronting clerical sex abuse.
+She says she believes the pope was sincere in establishing the panel and notes that he approved every recommendation they made.

 But others in the Vatican resisted the commission's work, Collins says, leading to "constant setbacks."